-While low season days see international visitors go away, there’s still so much to do (and so many reasons to visit).
+While low season days correspond to lower international tourism, there’s still so much to do in Puerto Vallarta during rainy season (and so many reasons to visit).

-Quite the misnomer, “rainy season” in Puerto Vallarta isn’t really that rainy, or at least not in a way that will hurt your vacation.
+Quite the misnomer, “rainy season” in Puerto Vallarta isn’t always that rainy, or at least not in a way that will wreck your vacation.

 “rainy” season, less rainy than expected

-Most days throughout the rainy season are still sunny and bright (though hot!), especially in May, June, and early July.
-These days have intense heat and humidity, but are perfect for beach days or poolside lounging – though you’ll want to slosh on a bunch of sunscreen and bust out that umbrella/beach tent or seek shade under a palapa.
+Most days throughout the Puerto Vallarta rainy season are still sunny and bright (though hot!), especially in May, June, and early July.
+These days have intense heat and humidity, but are perfect for beach days or poolside lounging – but you’ll want to slosh on a bunch of sunscreen (ecologically-friendly, please!) and bust out that umbrella/beach tent or seek shade under a palapa.

-I don’t want to mislead you with nonstop photos of sun and fun, rainy season does come with rain now and then… but thankfully, most of the rain comes in the evening.
+I don’t want to mislead you with nonstop photos of sun and fun, as rainy season does come with rain now and then… but thankfully, most of the rain comes in the evening or late afternoon.

 some days do look like this: what to do?